06mferrier/06mferrier.github.io/portfolio.md

 # Portfolio
 This page contains links to written works I have produced.
 Some content is mathematical, some content is not.
-My intention is for this to be a range of works, produced using different tools, and written with different audiences in mind.
+This is intended to be a range of works, produced using different tools, and written with different audiences in mind.
 I have arranged the links below so that the most accessible writing examples appear before any intense maths.

 ## My Notes From Google's Technical Writing Course
 Link from github/turn the repository into pages first.